hareenl/gpt-plus/README.md

 Use 'ask bing' to request response specifically from Bing.
 Use 'search web' for searching the internet.
 Use 'search wiki' for searching Wikipedia.
+Use '!recall to access the full conversation history instead of only accessing previous conversation (default to reduce token usage).
 Use '!clear' to clear current history and move to a new topic.
 Use '!reset' to clear history and reset program.
 Use '!shutdown' to exit program.